 (Years are a rough guide, as students will move through the groups based on social-emotional development rather than age).

-Learning in the Primary Learning Groups
+Learning In The Primary Learning Groups

 Our learners in the Primary 1 learning group are introduced to new experiences, learning through play and hands-on activities.
 This play enables learners to develop their foundational numeracy and communication skills.
 Short, explicit sessions are also provided for numeracy & literacy throughout the week.